cardano-foundation/CIPs/cip-observe-script-type/README.md

 ```
 IE check that the StakingCredential is in the first pair in the `txInfoWdrl`.
 This script is **O(1)** in the case where you limit it to one Observe script, or if you don't want to break composability with other Observe scripts, then it becomes** O(obs_N)** where `obs_N` is the number of Observe validators that are executed in the transaction.

-This proposal just makes this design pattern indepedent from implementation details of stake validators and withdrawals, and improves efficiency and readability for validators that implement it.
+This proposal makes this design pattern indepedent from implementation details of stake validators and withdrawals, and improves efficiency and readability for validators that implement it.

 ## Specification
 <!-- The technical specification should describe the proposed improvement in sufficient technical detail.
 In particular, it should provide enough information that an implementation can be performed solely on the basis of the design in the CIP.
 This is necessary to facilitate multiple, interoperable implementations.
 This must include how the CIP should be versioned.
 If a proposal defines structure of on-chain data it must include a CDDL schema in it's specification.-->